yv12350/springboot-kafka-project/README.md

-DEMO PROJECT FOR IMPLEMENTATION OF KAFKA USING SPRINGBOOT
+# KAFKA USING SPRINGBOOT
+## Basic Consumer and Producer implementation using Post API.